openfluke/loom/README.md

 # LOOM - Layered Omni-architecture Openfluke Machine

-A high-performance GPU-accelerated neural network framework written in Go, featuring WebGPU compute shaders for parallel execution.
+A high-performance GPU-accelerated neural network framework written in Go, featuring WebGPU compute shaders for parallel execution and WebAssembly export for browser deployment.

 [![Go Version](https://img.shields.io/badge/Go-1.24+-blue.svg)](https://golang.org)
 [![License](https://img.shields.io/badge/License-Apache%202.0-green.svg)](LICENSE)

 ## Overview

 Loom is a modern neural network framework that combines the simplicity of Go with the power of GPU acceleration via WebGPU.
 It supports multiple layer types, flexible grid-based architectures, and provides both CPU and GPU execution paths with automatic gradient computation.
+The framework can be compiled to WebAssembly for running neural networks directly in the browser.

 ## Key Features